* Musician, folksinger, songwriter, and political activist

 In October 1998, Seeger was an endorser of the a Brecht Forum event in New York City titled “Communist Manifestivity to celebrate the 150th Anniversary of the Communist Manifesto.”

-In 1999, along with such notables as Ed Asner and Ossie Davis, Seeger served as an advisory board member of Mumia 911, a group of artists and performers that opposed the execution of convicted cop-killer Mumia Abu Jamal.
+In 1999, Seeger — along with such notables as Ed Asner, Ossie Davis, Susan Sarandon, Eve Ensler, Michael Slate, Alice Walker, and Samuel L. Jackson — was a supporter of Mumia 911, a group of artists and performers that opposed the execution of convicted cop-killer Mumia Abu Jamal.
 The organization depicted Mumia’s case as an admixture of multiple elements: “racism, the death penalty, police brutality, incarceration of Black and Latino youth, persecution of revolutionaries, and government suppression of dissent.”
 “We are building a culture of resistance to stop the killing of Mumia Abu-Jamal,” said Mumia 911, “and to transform the reactionary political climate in which those clamoring for his execution have thrived.”

 In 1999 Seeger visited Cuba to proudly accept the Castro regime’s highest cultural award, the Medal of the Order Felix Varela, in honor of Seeger’s “humanistic and artistic work in defense of the environment and against racism.”